Financial Health & Wellness

 - Canada Revenue Agency: Deferred the filing and payment of 2019 income taxes for individuals.

 - Canada Emergency Response Benefit: Provides a taxable amount of $2,000 per month for up to 6 months for those facing unemployment due to COVID-19.
+The CRA is continuing to accept and process retroactive applications until December 2, 2020.

 - Employment Insurance (EI): Employees who are unemployed due to shortage of work because of closed or decreased operations during the COVID-19 pandemic can apply for EI, given that they qualify for the EI benefit.